KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### République

 On my way to the Grammy Museum, I stopped at [République](https://republiquela.com/) again for breakfast.
 I regretted that I hadn't ordered Shrimp and Grits (anson mills grits, calabrian chilies, pork belly sausage, hooks cheddar, fried egg) on Saturday, then realized that dish is only served at weekend brunch and wasn't available on a Monday.
 I will have to go back sometime and try it.
 I did have some absolutely incredible tasting granola.
-It was beautifully presented, and although some of the fruit was unfamiliar to me, it was bursting with delicious flavor, and definitely in the running for the most delicious breakfast that I have ever eaten.
+It was beautifully presented, and although some of the fruit was unfamiliar to me, it was bursting with flavor, and definitely in the running for the most delicious breakfast that I have ever eaten.

 ![](los-angeles-2023-images/republique-breakfast-2.jpg)
 Granola: straus organic yogurt, farmer’s market fruit, wildflower honey

 ### The Grammy Museum

 [The Grammy Museum](https://grammymuseum.org/) was surpringly small for an awards ceremony as important as it is, but it did have an impressive collection of Michael Jackson memorabilia, including the Thriller Jacket.
 Two whole floors, plus a portion of another had temporary exhibits that weren't particularly of interest to me (Shakira, The Roxy, and Hip-Hop America).
-There was not much to see beyond that.
+There was not much else to see.

 ![](los-angeles-2023-images/grammy-museum-michael-jackson-collection.jpg)
 A portion of the Michael Jackson collection, including autographed Thriller jacket